 textad.
 The rule

-## marks an element hiding rule while the rest is a selector identifying the elements that need to be hidden.
+## marks an element hiding rule while the rest (the body) is a CSS selector identifying the elements that need to be hidden.
 You can hide elements by their ID attribute (similarly,

 ###sponsorad hides the second advertisement) and by their name (e.g.

 Typically, you may want to hide a specific ad on one site, but don't want your rule to be applied to another site.
 For example, the rule

 ##.sponsor might hide valid code on some sites.
 But, if you write it as

 http://example.org/.
 You can also specify multiple domains by simply separating them with commas:

 ~, the rule is not applied on pages from this domain.
 For example,

 ~example.com##.sponsor is applied on pages from any domain, but

 example.com,~foo.example.com##.sponsor make the rule apply on the